Virtual Data Source

 }

 NOTE: The response returned is a job_name that represents a delete metadata job triggered after a successful call to the API.
-This job is responsible for deleting the technical metadata of a data source.
 To know the status of a job, please refer Job Status API.

 Error Response